Project leader : C. Moali and S. Vadon-Le Goff

 - At the extracellular level, after secretion of procollagen molecules, proteolytic maturation is required to decrease collagen solubility and trigger fibril formation.
 The main proteinases involved are the BMP-1/tolloid-like proteinases (BTPs), meprins and ADAMTS-2, 3 and 14.
 BTPs are assisted in this function by a 50 kDa glycoprotein called Procollagen C-Proteinase Enhancer-1 (PCPE-1) which can significantly increase their cleavage efficiencies.
 Interestingly, PCPE-1 is specific for fibrillar procollagens, as it does not affect other BTP activities, and potentially allows to speed up collagen fibril formation in a significant manner when active collagen deposition is needed (development, tissue repair).

-We are trying to understand the mechanism of action of the large proteolytic complexes involved in procollagen maturation with two (protease-substrate, substrate-activator) or three (protease-substrate-activator) partners.
+We are trying to understand the mechanism of action of the large proteolytic complexes involved in procollagen maturation with two (protease-substrate, substrate-enhancer, protease-enhancer) or three (protease-substrate-enhancer) partners.

 (A) Crystal structure of the complex between the C-propeptide domain of collagen III and the active part of PCPE-1 (CUB1CUB2).
 (B) Model of one procollagen III chain in BMP-1 catalytic site.
 (C) Model of the three-partner complex (procollagen III : CUB1CUB2 : BMP-1 cat).
 (Adapted from Pulido et al. Structure 2018).